hadideveloper/hadideveloper/README.md

 - C, C++ and C#
 - Windows Form, WPF and [AvaloniaUI](https://avaloniaui.net/)
 - ASP.net MVC and WebApi
+- SQL Database and Entity Framework
 - Typescript and Angular
-- AES, 3DES, ECDSA, SHA, etc, etc cryptography
+- Semantic and Asymmetric encryption like AES, 3DES, ECDSA, HMAC, SHA, etc, etc cryptography
-- Good understanding of TCP, UDP socket programming
+- Good understanding low level socket programming and protocols like TCP, UDP
 - Blockchain and Cryptocurrency
 - Limited experience in OpenCV and Image processing
 - Linux and limited experience in bash script